Philistino/ThinkcellBuilder/README.md

 This project builds on [Duerto](https://github.com/duarteocarmo)'s [think-cell](https://github.com/duarteocarmo/think-cell) package.

-ThinkcellBuilder allows the user to automate data entry for all named Think-cell objects, except Gantt charts, on a powerpoint template.
+ThinkcellBuilder allows the user to automate data entry for all named Think-cell objects (e.g., charts, textfields, tables), except Gantt charts, on a powerpoint template.
 It also provides a presentation abstraction so that one can create a whole presentation using combinations of slide templates and charts.

 This package outputs .ppttc files that, when opened with Think-cell, build powerpoint presentations.
 A [think-cell license and installation](https://www.think-cell.com/en/) license is not required to use this package, but one is needed to build the presentation.
+Pptc files are just

 ### Installation